 8.10.
 Paragraph 3.131 of GSR Part 3 [1] and IAEA Safety Standards Series No. GSR Part 5, Predisposal Management of Radioactive Waste [46], establish requirements for the management of radioactive waste.
-IAEA Safety Standards Series No. SSG-45, Predisposal Management of Radioactive Waste from the Use of Radioactive Material in Medicine, Industry, Agriculture, Research and Education [47], provides recommendations on how to meet these requirements.
+IAEA Safety Standards Series No. SSG-45, Predisposal Management of Radioactive Waste from the

+Use of Radioactive Material in Medicine, Industry, Agriculture, Research and Education [47], provides recommendations on how to meet these requirements.

-- 8.11.
-In addition to disused sealed sources2, research and educationed facilities mainly generate radioactive waste consisting inof unsealed radioactive material that is no longer needed, and as well as contaminated materials and items. - 8.12.
+8.11.
+In addition to disused sealed sources2, research and educational facilities mainly generate radioactive waste consisting of unsealed radioactive material that is no longer needed, as well as contaminated materials and items.

+8.12.
 Sealed radioactive sources that are unused or no longer used should be considered for recycling and reuse as an alternative to disposal, with appropriate authorization from the regulatory body.
-Recycling and reuse of such sources can include the following such sources [47]: - (a) The reuse of sealed radioactive sources by the owner or by a new owner with appropriate authorization; - (b) The recycling of sealed radioactive sources by the manufacturer or by another authorized organization undertaking recycling; - (c) The decontamination and/or reuse of material, such as equipment and protective clothing; - (d) The recycling and reuse of materials that have met the conditions for the removal of regulatory control, as defined by the regulatory body.
+Recycling and reuse of such sources can include the following [47]:

+- (a) The reuse of sealed radioactive sources by the owner or by a new owner with appropriate authorization; - (b) The recycling of sealed radioactive sources by the manufacturer or by another authorized organization undertaking recycling; - (c) The decontamination and/or reuse of material, such as equipment and protective clothing; - (d) The recycling and reuse of materials that have met the conditions for the removal of regulatory control, as defined by the regulatory body.

 When sealed sources are no longer needed, they become disused and should be returned to the original supplier or manufacturer.
 If this is not possible, disused sealed sources should be either transferred to a centralized waste management facility or disposed of by a route authorized by the regulatory body.
-Disused sealed sources awaiting return to their supplier or for transfer to an authorized waste management facility should be stored safely and securely in the research or educational facility's radioactive waste storage room.
+Disused sealed sources awaiting return to their supplier or transfer to an authorized waste management facility should be stored safely and securely in the research or educational facility's radioactive waste storage room.
 Disused sealed sources in certain devices (e.g. gamma irradiators) that cannot be moved to a waste storage room should continue to be monitored, and arrangements should be made for their return to the supplier or manufacturer as soon as possible.
-Disused sealed sources should be recorded in the sealed sources ources inventory or included in the inventory of radioactive waste.
+Disused sealed sources should be recorded in the sealed source inventory or included in the inventory of radioactive waste.

-- 8.13.
-A waste storage room or building should be provided to accommodate the radioactive waste (liquid and/or solid, as appropriate) generated by the research or educationeducational facility.
+8.13.
+A waste storage room or building should be provided to accommodate the radioactive waste (liquid and/or solid, as appropriate) generated by the research or educational facility.
 Radiation warning signs and the trefoil symbol [28] should be displayed at entrances to such rooms.
 The room or building should be specifically designed to meet the storage needs of the radioactive waste generated.
 The design should take into account other hazards associated with the waste, such as chemical or biological hazards, and should comply with the regulatory requirements for the storage of these types of waste.
 The waste store can be in the same building where the waste is generated or in a different building within the site of the facility.
-Access to the waste store should be limited to persons with appropriate training who have been approved by the radiation protection officer. - 8.14.
-The radioactive waste store should be provided with a ventilation system and a fire-fighting system.
-The store should have easily cleaned, non-porous floors and walls and, where appropriate, shielding to optimize occupational exposure and public exposure.
-Appropriate radiation monitors should also be made available.
-Where necessary, storage tanks for radioactive effluent should be equipped with a level measurement and alarm system, spill containment, apron and shielding.
+Access to the waste store should be limited to persons with appropriate training who have been approved by the radiation protection officer.

-2 A disused sealed source is a radioactive source; comprising radioactive material that is permanently sealed in a capsule or closely bonded and in a solid form (excluding reactor fuel elements), and that is no longer used, and is not intended to be used, for the practice for which an authorization was granted [23].
+2 A disused sealed source is a radioactive source comprising radioactive material that is permanently sealed in a capsule or closely bonded and in a solid form (excluding reactor fuel elements), that is no longer used, and is not intended to be used, for the practice for which an authorization was granted [23].